 On our Adult Learning team, we deeply appreciate and relish the relationships we have developed with the many communities who come together to sponsor our classes—from the JCC’s on the North Shore and churches in Brookline to our many synagogue partners throughout the Boston metro area.
 We work with over 22 communities to develop and support our ongoing classes.
 It’s a delight to see people who may or may not have known each other before, work, learn and grow together as students.

-So thank you Deanna, for bringing me back to the fifteenth century for a night.
-Thank you to all of the instructors in our Me’ah classes, who transport our students every week into the world of Hasidism, to the mind of Maimonides, to reflect on Modern Judaism, and to read Muslim and Jewish stories.
+So thank you, Deanna, for bringing me back to the 15th century for a night.
+Thank you to all of the instructors in our Me’ah classes, who transport our students every week into the world of Hasidism, to the mind of Maimonides, to reflect on modern Judaism, and to read Muslim and Jewish stories.
 And thanks for our students, who take risks, delve deep into original texts and sources, and come away, we hope, with new knowledge, understanding, new communities, and an appreciation for lifelong Jewish learning.